 Consider the meaning of the dependent variable in a logistic regression: In a pure mechanical sense logistic regression models the proportion of successes.
-But often this proportion is given the additional meaning of chance, that is, someone's assessment of how likely it is that an individual will experience an event.
+But often this proportion is given the additional meaning of chance, that is, the researcher's assessment of how likely it is that an individual will experience an event.
 In general a chance involves a person who has a statement about which he or she has a given set of evidence that entitles him or her to be absolutely sure that the statement is true, or absolutely sure that the statement is false, or somewhere in between.
+A probability, or an odds, or a log odds measures her or his "degree of rational believe" (Keynes 1921 [2004]), or degree of "partial assent" (Cox 1946), or "degrees of plausibility" (Jaynes 2003).
+So, a chance tries to quantify uncertainty.
+It is useful to think about where that uncertainty comes from by comparing two models.
+The first model can be illustrated using the example of the chance that a child enters university.
+This chance is influenced by many things and some of these are known to the researcher (e.g. family background) and others unknown (e.g. whether a teacher's teaching style fits well to the learning style of the student in question).
+The uncertainties we want to capture with chance in this case are due to all the unknown influences.
+As a consequence, learning more about the student should change our assessment of the chance that that student will enter university.
+In this case the chance is conditional on what we know about that student, and not an absolute property of the student (Keynes 1921 [2004]).
+The second model can be illustrated using the example of a (thought) experiment involving flipping a coin or rolling a dice.
+In this case the (thought) experiment is constructed in such a way that there are no unknown influences that we in theory could know in advance (at least, not without cheating).
+Instead we are uncertain because this is a process with an a priori unknowable outcome.
+In such an experiment the chance could be seen as an absolute property of the coin or die because the experiment was created in such a way that there is no information to add.
+However, phenomena where there is no possible additional information are exceedingly rare in the social sciences, so the first model describes most chances as estimated by logistic regression in the social sciences better than the second model.

-A probability measures her or his "degree of rational believe" (Keynes, 1921 [2004]), or degree of "partial assent" (Cox, 1946), or "degrees of plausibility" (Jaynes, 2003).
-So if we use logistic regression as a model for a chance, then what is the statement we are uncertain about?
+Another question that needs to be cleared is that if we use logistic regression as a model for a chance, then what is the statement we are uncertain about?
 We are not uncertain about the persons in our dataset, as we have already observed whether or not they experienced the event we are interested in.
 Instead, we imagine a person with the same characteristics as a person in the dataset but for whom it is unknown whether or not he or she experienced the event3.
 We use the predicted proportion of persons with those characteristics that experienced the event as our measurement of the degree of plausibility that this new person experiences the event.
+So the chances are not a property of the units that are being studied, but a property of the researcher: it is her or his assessment of how likely it is that some with similar characteristics will experience the event.